-How to ensure the chocolate layer does not crack when slicing - Always make sure that the layers are completely frozen before you cut the slice and use a very hot knife to cut the slice.
+To ensure that the chocolate layer does not crack when slicing, always make sure that the layers are completely frozen before you cut the slice.
+Also,use a very hot knife to cut the slice.
 I run a knife under hot water and then wipe with a tea towel before slicing.
 Repeat as necessary.

-Storage - This slice is best kept in an air tight container in your freezer.
-The caramel layer will be too soft if you keep this slice stored in your refrigerator.
+This slice is best kept in an air tight container in your freezer.
+The raspberry layer will be too soft if you keep this slice stored in your refrigerator.

 - 1 teaspoon vanilla extract